Breadcrumbs

 The Paediatric Residency Program at the University of Toronto thrives on a diverse patient population, excellent resources, and an outstanding teaching faculty.
 The Core Paediatric Residency Training Program is a priority for the Department of Paediatrics, and as such, an outstanding learning environment exists.
 The program is diverse and inclusive, fostering a welcoming environment where everyone belongs.

 Experiences in Global Child Health have become an integral part of the training program.
-Many residents take part in international electives, research and local courses pertaining to issues affecting these populations.
+Many residents take part in international electives, research and local courses pertaining to issues affecting global health.
 Oversight of international electives exists (both within the program and through the University of Toronto) to ensure our trainees are fully supported with their international endeavours.

 Residents in the program have an opportunity to participate in teaching activities, both formal and informal, scholarly projects, advocacy, committee work, leadership roles, curriculum development and resident selection.